doralhw-org/fullstack-test/README.md

 Develop a Node.js API using NestJS that:

 - Proxies [Wikipedia Featured Content API](https://api.wikimedia.org/wiki/Feed_API/Reference/Featured_content).
-- Offers translation for titles and extracts via the [LibreTranslate API](https://libretranslate.com/).
+- Offers translation for titles and extracts via the [LibreTranslate API](https://libretranslate.com/) (do not pay for the API, use self-hosted).
 - Ensures robust validation and error handling.

 ### Functional Requirements